Scott Doney

 Scott Doney is a marine scientist at the University of Virginia known for his work on biogeochemical modeling.
-Doney is the Joe D. and Helen J. Kington Professor in Environmental Change, a fellow of the American Geophysical Union, the American Association for the Advancement of Science., and the Association for the Sciences of Limnology and Oceanography.
-He is currently serving as the Assistant Director for Ocean Climate Science and Policy in the White House Office of Science and Technology Policy.
+Doney is the Joe D. and Helen J. Kington Professor in Environmental Change, a member of the National Academy of Sciences, and a fellow of the American Geophysical Union, the American Association for the Advancement of Science, and the Association for the Sciences of Limnology and Oceanography.
+He served from 2022 to 2024 as the Assistant Director for Ocean Climate Science and Policy in the White House Office of Science and Technology Policy.

 Education and career

-Doney has a B.A. in chemistry from the University of California at San Diego and earned his Ph.D. in 1991 from the Massachusetts Institute of Technology - Woods Hole Oceanographic Institution Joint Program.
+Doney has a B.A. in chemistry from the University of California at San Diego.
+As an undergraduate, he went to sea as a Sea Education Association student on the R/V Westward, and was a summer intern at the NASA Goddard Institute for Space Studies (GISS).
+He earned his Ph.D. in chemical oceanography from the Massachusetts Institute of Technology - Woods Hole Oceanographic Institution Joint Program in 1991, and his thesis focused on ocean observations of transient tracers - chlorofluorocarbons, tritium, and helium isotopes.
 He moved to the National Center for Atmospheric Research (NCAR) where he started a postdoctoral fellowship in 1991.

-In 1993 he joined the science staff at NCAR, and remained there until he moved to the Woods Hole Oceanographic Institution in 2002.
+In 1993 he joined the science staff in the Climate and Global Dynamics Division at NCAR, where he helped spearhead the incorporation of biogeochemistry and the carbon cycle into the Community Earth System Model (CESM).
+Doney remained with NCAR until 2002, when he moved to the Department of Marine Chemistry and Geochemistry at the Woods Hole Oceanographic Institution.
 In 2017 he moved to the University of Virginia where he is the Joe D. and Helen J. Kington Professor in Environmental Change.

+White House Office of Science and Technology Policy

+During the Biden Administration, Doney served as the Assistant Director for Ocean Climate Science at OSTP, where he worked to outline the ocean's role in combatting climate change.
+As part of this role, Doney acted as co-chair of the Ocean Climate Action Plan Workgroup, helping to guide and coordinate federal action on the ocean as a climate solution.